tirkarp/covid19-resource-library/mobility/safegraph/README.md

 ## [Weekly Patterns](https://docs.safegraph.com/docs/weekly-patterns)

-Patterns is a dataset of visitor and demographic aggregations available for ~4.1MM POI in the United States.
+Patterns is a dataset of visitor and demographic aggregations available for ~4.1MM POI that answer how often people visit, where they came from, where else they go, and more.
 It contains information _such as (non-exhaustive)_:

 - visitor count to a POI (per hour or day)
 - distance from home travelled by visitors